History of Nahuatl: 1556–1600

 When Philip II of Spain came to the Spanish throne in 1556, the position of the crown on the linguistic matters of the Spanish Empire changed drastically.
 In the year 1558, Viceroy Luís de Velasco wrote to King Philip II to support the initiative of the Franciscans to teach Nahuatl in Nueva Galicia as a general language.
 This is mainly due to the fact that both the crown and the ecclesiastical entities were interested in the linguistic wealth of the empire, seeing it as a form of political, economic and religious expansion rather than an obstacle.

 The Nahua nobleman and scholar Antonio Valeriano, ruler of Tenochtitlan and Azcapotzalco, is credited with authorship of one of the most outstanding and important works of Nahuatl literature, the Nican Mopohua, which dates back to 1556.
 Valeriano studied and was later a teacher and rector at the College of Santa Cruz de Tlatelolco.
 Sahagún refers to him as "the principal and wisest" of his students.
 With Sahagún, he participated in the creation of the Florentine Codex and also taught the Nahuatl language to Juan de Torquemada, author of the Monarquía indiana.
 In addition, he was one of the most notable disciples and informant of Bernardino de Sahagún and Andrés de Olmos.

 In 1569, a description written by Neo-Galician Franciscans explains the promotion of Nahuatl carried out by friars in Nueva Galicia to teach Christian doctrine.
-The religious reported the teaching of the Aztec language and the doctrine in both Mexicano and Latin in the report prepared at the request of Juan de Ovando, the king's visitor.
+The religious reported the teaching of the Aztec language and the doctrine in both Nahuatl and Latin in the report prepared at the request of Juan de Ovando, the king's visitor.